StarRocks/starrocks/docs/loading/BrokerLoad.md

 > **NOTE**
 >
-> - The S3A protocol is used for data loads from Amazon S3.
-Therefore, the file paths that you specify must start with the prefix `s3a://`.
+> - Broker Load supports accessing AWS S3 only according to the S3A protocol.
+Therefore, when you load data from AWS S3, you must replace `s3://` in the S3 URI you pass as a file path into `DATA INFILE` with `s3a://`.
 > - If the IAM role associated with your Amazon EC2 instance is granted permission to access your Amazon S3 bucket, you can leave `fs.s3a.access.key` and `fs.s3a.secret.key` unspecified.

 #### Load data from Google GCS